-Occasionally, it is even possible for students to touch the objects in Ackland Upstairs, which enables UNC-Chapel Hill faculty to have art installed specifically for the in-person use of their classes.
+Ackland Upstairs enables UNC-Chapel Hill faculty to have art installed specifically for the in-person use of their classes.

-“If you’re there holding something that is 2,000 years old, it’s astounding,” Freeman added, “especially if it’s a beautiful object that someone made a couple of millennia ago.”
+“If you’re there looking at something that is 2,000 years old, it’s astounding,” Freeman added, “especially if it’s a beautiful object that someone made a couple of millennia ago.”

 Freeman and Scarlett are now living in North Carolina, and their contributions to the Ackland have expanded.